vstinner/faulthandler/doc/index.rst

   AttributeError("'NoneType' object has no attribute 'fileno'").
 * Python issue #19306: Add extra hints to faulthandler stack dumps that they are upside down.
+* Python issue #15463: the faulthandler module truncates strings to 500 characters, instead of 100, to be able to display long file paths.

 Version 2.3 (2013-12-17)